datastaxdevs/workshop-streaming-game/README.md

-If you are running everything locally on your computer, you would be able to open the client on `http://localhost:3000` at this point and use the default API location of `ws://localhost:8000`.
+If you are running everything locally on your computer, you would be able to open the client on `http://localhost:3000` at this point and use the default API location of `ws://localhost:8000` to enter the game.

 However, we are working within Gitpod, which wraps locally-exposed ports and makes them potentially accessible over the Internet.